Sitemap

 AAAI 2026 XAI4Science Workshop, 2025-November

+Abstract: Classifying non-Hermitian energy spectra under open boundary conditions is an open challenge in physics.
+This classification is a critical prerequisite for the rational inverse design of systems exhibiting desired dynamics and topological responses.
+While graph topology has emerged as a promising approach for characterizing these spectra, systematic methods for distilling non-Hermitian spectra into their corresponding graph representations have been lacking.
+Moreover, the resulting graphs often exhibit complexities that defy manual classification, necessitating machine learning approaches.
 In this work, we introduce a two-step framework for classifying non-Hermitian spectra based on their graph topologies.
 The first step employs Poly2Graph, an automated, high-performance pipeline that distills non-Hermitian spectra into spectral graphs suitable for graph neural networks (GNNs).
 The second step involves generating a large dataset of these spectral graphs and training a GNN for classification.
 We propose GnLTransformer, a novel architecture featuring dual channels that leverage line graphs to explicitly capture higher-order topological features.
 GnLTransformer achieves over 99% classification accuracy on our dataset, outperforming standard baselines by 32%.
 Notably, beyond conventional GNNs, GnLTransformer offers inherent explainability regarding higher-order topology.
 As a further contribution, we release a new multi-graph dataset comprising over 117K spectral graphs.